Moonrise Kingdom: Controversy

 The Huffington Post journalist Mina Zaher criticized the depiction of the sexual awakening between Sam and Suzy, expressing discomfort with the scene where Sam touches Suzy's breasts, calling it "a step further or perhaps too far".
-Zaher questioned if the children's sexuality could have been portrayed in a more appropriate way.
+Zaher questioned whether the children's sexuality could have been portrayed in a more appropriate way.
 Reviewing the scene where the characters dance wearing only their underwear, the Catholic News Service stated "The interlude doesn't quite cross over into the full-blown exploitation of children, but it teeters on that edge".
 Professor Carol Siegel summed up the portrayal as "delicate and to a large extent inoffensive".

 In one scene, the dog Snoopy is killed by an arrow in a scene compared to Lord of the Flies by William Golding.
 This inspired a New Yorker editorial by Ian Crouch, "Does Wes Anderson Hate Dogs?".
 Crouch said that in the theater where he saw the film, "the shot showing the dog impaled and inert elicited a shocked, yelping exhale from many people in the audience", and he observed outrage on Twitter.
 The Washington Post critic Sonia Rao held up Snoopy's death as a prime example of "[A] particular kind of darkness [that] lurks" in Anderson's filmography, where "[p]ets are so often the victims of the writer-director's quirky storytelling", but argued Anderson's 2018 Isle of Dogs served to remedy this.